LLC or S Corp for Trucking?

 container-1-main-image

 LLC or S Corp for trucking is a common dilemma when starting a new business in the transportation industry.
-If you're dreaming of owning a trucking business, it pays to take the time to select the right business structure.
+If you're dreaming of owning a trucking business, it pays to take the time to select the proper business structure.
 Doing so can make all the difference between success and failure.
 Read here about Starting a Trucking Company Correctly.

 There are four main types of structures from which to choose: